BSCDeveloper/FilesManager/README.md

 >This method return the file copied.

 #### Copy many files
-For copy many files use method `copyFiles` or `copyFilesToModel`.
+To copy many files use method `copyFiles` or `copyFilesToModel`.
 This method can only be used in collections of FilesManager.
 All files will be copied with the same information as the original file.
 To change any parameter use the option´s array.
 If the file to be copied already exists on the indicated disk and folder, the name will be changed to avoid overwriting.
-Both methods return a collection with the copied files.

 ```
 $file = $user->files()->find(1);